 Outcomes:

-We have begun to explore theses data to address the following hypotheses or questions.
+We are exploring these data to address the following hypotheses or questions.

 Is there a difference in incidence and prevalence of species specific IMI associate with housing type?
 We plan to address this using logistic regression models including multiple predictor variables to explore factors influencing mastitis risk on these farms.